 There is perhaps no more important trade show for building products marketers than the International Builders’ Show (IBS).
 This annual event is where the biggest and best in the industry present their biggest and best products, services, and offerings.
 It sets the tone for the year to come, establishes future trends, and in short, it’s just kind of a big deal.

 While I was at IBS this year with several members of my team, I saw some amazing showings, and some not so amazing showings.
 Things to emulate as a marketer, and things to never do in a million years.
 I’ve compiled a list of some of my top do’s and don’ts seen at the show that can apply to any B2B marketing at any trade show in any industry:

-- Put any text below eye-level.
-I’ve discussed before how important it is to carefully consider the experience of your booth (for specific instructions on text/design height and spacing, download my whitepaper), but the basic gist is: just because you have space on a wall or pop-up banner doesn’t mean you need to fill it with text or design.
+I’ve discussed before how important it is to carefully consider the experience of your booth, but the basic gist is: just because you have space on a wall or pop-up banner doesn’t mean you need to fill it with text or design.
 By the time your visitor has backed up enough to read that text, they’re already out of your booth.
 Just sayin’.

 Staff your booth with uninvolved or uninformed people

 You’d be amazed how many booths I saw where people acted like they didn’t care when visitors came by, had uncharismatic staff, or put their junior-most employee in charge of manning the booth.
 And then there were the people eating at their booth or spending all their time talking to their coworkers…don’t even get me started on that one.